MariaRegin/cards/README.md

-# Single-page application (cards list)
+# Meme cards: single-page application

+## Overview

 Personal memes collection with option to like, delete and filter liked meme cards.
 Created using React and Redux.

-View on Github Pages:
+Link:
 https://mariaregin.github.io/cards/

+## Features

+- Press icons to put likes or delete any meme from the list
+- Clicking on filter displays favorite memes only